nasa/cumulus-orca/tasks/perform_orca_reconcile/API.md

 - `job_id` - The id of the job containing s3 inventory info.
 - `orca_archive_location` - The name of the glacier bucket the job targets.
+- `internal_report_queue_url` - The url of the queue containing the message.
+- `message_receipt_handle` - The ReceiptHandle for the event in the queue.
 - `db_connect_info` - See shared_db.py's get_configuration for further details.
 - `Returns` - See output.json for details.